Hubert Aiwanger: Leadership style

-Controversies
+Twitter jokes

-In January and February of 2012, Aiwanger was criticised for tweeting several jokes and as a result of criticism from within his Party, he deleted his Twitter account on February 9, 2012.
+In January and February 2012, Aiwanger was criticised for tweeting jokes and, as a result of criticism from within his Party, he deleted his Twitter account on February 9, 2012.
+He reopened his account in February 2016.

-Since February 2016 Aiwanger has reopened his Twitter account.
+Antisemitic pamphlet

+In August 2023, the Süddeutsche Zeitung reported on a pamphlet with antisemitic contents that Aiwanger may have authored and distributed at his high school some 35 years ago as a 17-year-old.
+Aiwanger admitted to carrying copies in his satchel but denied writing the document.
+His older brother, a student at the same school at the time, later took responsibility for writing the antisemitic pamphlet itself.
+The Süddeutsche Zeitung drew some criticism for publishing the story, six weeks before the 2023 Bavarian state election, without conclusive evidence and without talking to Aiwanger before publication.
+Bavarian premier Markus Söder demanded that Aiwanger answer 25 questions on the matter, including whether Aiwainger had actively distributed the antisemitic pamphlet.
+Aiwanger claimed multiple times to "not remember."
+Aiwanger's responses were heavily criticised as short and evasive.

+In his response to a question about other incidents, Aiwanger shortly mentioned that he remembers an unrelated incident in the arts class and noted a caution against breach of secrecy.

+Despite the story, Aiwanger's party saw an increase in support in the Polls.

 Positions

 Migration and immigration policy

 Aiwanger has said in the context of the refugee crisis that Germany must be "satisfied and happy" that Austria would no longer beckon refugees.
 He also commented positively on the fact that the Balkan route was closed, but at the same time warned against new waves of refugees.
 Aiwanger said that politically persecuted people must receive asylum, but he sees them as "temporary guests".
 Aiwanger complains that the immigration policy of recent years has been poorly controlled.
 He subsequently advocates immigration according to the Canadian merit-based model.

 EU bailouts

 Aiwanger has positioned the Free Voters as a protest party against the Euro Bailout policy.
-Their demonstrations for this cause have been criticized by the likes of the Green Party.
+Their demonstrations for this cause have been criticized by, amongst others, the Green Party.